w3c/wai-website/pages/fundamentals/components/wai-components-example.fr.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:"

 title: Descriptions des illustrations de « Composantes essentielles de l'accessibilité du Web »
 nav_title: Descriptions des illustrations